SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Hardware Experiment

 \subsubsection{Climbing over Obstacles with Multi-Modal Grasping}

 We experiment with SCALER's ability to overcome obstacles while climbing through multi-modal grasping.
-SCALER leverages the C-shaped fingered GOAT grippers to climb by grasping obstacles.
-An $6.5$ mm plate obstacle was placed across the T-slotted aluminum bar oriented at $45\degree$ as shown in \fig{fig:multi-modal-env}.
-SCALER clamps and hooks the obstacle plate from the side and top to continue climbing as captured in \fig{fig:multi-modal-top}.
-This capability enhances the SCALER's traversability since it can utilize obstacles to roam through environments instead of avoiding them. \fig{fig:multi-modal} shows the front view of SCALER conducting multi-modal grasping with rendering of the RF and LF grasping states.
-Fig. \ref{fig:multi-modal}b,d pictures that SCALER orients and aligns the grippers to clamp and hook the plate.
+SCALER leverages the \red{C-GOAT} grippers to climb by grasping obstacles.
+A \SI{6.5}{\milli\meter} plate obstacle was placed across the T-slotted aluminum bar oriented at \SI{45}{\degree} as shown in \fig{fig:multi-modal-env}.
+SCALER clamps and hooks the obstacle plate from the side and top to continue climbing, as captured in \fig{fig:multi-modal-top}.
+This capability enhances the SCALER's traversability since it can utilize obstacles instead of avoiding them.

+\fig{fig:multi-modal} shows the front view of SCALER conducting multi-modal grasping with rendering of the RF and LF grasping states. \fig{fig:multi-modal}b, d pictures that SCALER orients and aligns the grippers to clamp and hook the plate. \red{Obstacle traversing behavior is done with manual trajectory here.
+Out of $10$ trials, the clamp and hook were successful $9$ and $4$ times, respectively.
+The hook tended to fail because the back of the finger caused unexpected contact with the plate, and one episode was fully successful in one shot.}

 The success of the multi-modal grasping method signifies SCALER's dexterous capabilities, making it more versatile in traveling complex terrains than traditional climbing robots.